 Jeff Bridges ladies and gentlemen.
 I brake for Bridges.
 Even for his VO in car commercials.
-Everything he says has gravitas and weight.
+Everything he says has gravitas.
 It looks like he'll be handing out the award for Best Actress.
-What a double whammy for the lucky lady who wins tonight, an Oscar and a meet and greet with Jeff Bridges.
-Natalie Portman takes home the Oscar.
-The audience is cheering like she won prom queen, she's so easy to love that one.
+What a double whammy for the lucky lady who wins tonight, an Oscar and a meet and greet.
+Natalie Portman takes it home.
+The audience is cheering like she won prom queen.
+She's so easy to love, that one.

 Sandra Bullock presenting Best Actor.
 She calls Jeff Bridges "Dude".
 Love it.
-I'm really rooting for Colin Firth in this one, he worked so hard and pulled off a challenging role.
+I'm really rooting for Colin Firth.
+He worked so hard and pulled off a challenging role.
 Huzzah!
 Firth takes it home!
 "I have a feeling my career has just peaked."
 Best first words after winning an Oscar ever.
 I could really let fly with the flowery language if I wanted to right now singing Firth's praises.
+I won't.

 Best Picture coming up!